 At shareholder level, veto rights may be created by introducing high quorums for certain shareholders' decisions in the articles of association and the SHA.
-Such veto rights are generally regarded as permissive as long as the arrangement does not lead to a blockade of decision-taking in the company per se.
+Such veto rights are generally regarded as permissive, provided the arrangement does not lead to a blockade of decision-taking in the company per se.